kgergo99/ConfluxProject/README.md

 Az alkalmazás megtekinthető ezen a címen is (The app can be viewed at): https://conflux-project.vercel.app

-(Nem teljes verzió, API nincs implementálva // Incomplete version, no API implemented)
+(↑ A fenti nem teljes verzió, API nincs implementálva // ↑ The above is an incomplete version, no API implemented)

 ## Futtatáshoz szükséges